 Amending a Return – The 1040X Form

-Within three years of the initial due date, individual income tax returns may be updated by submiting IRS Form 1040X.
+Within three years of the initial due date, individual income tax returns may be updated by submitting IRS Form 1040X.
 Using this form, you can tell the IRS what was originally filed, what

 was incorrect, and why the adjustments were made.
 It also enables changes to personal exemptions, such as fixing mistakes with dependents.

-Below are some pointers for submiting the 1040X form:
+Below are some pointers for submitting the 1040X form:

 For each year that needs corrections, mail a diﬀerent 1040X form in a diﬀerent envelope.